Democratic National Convention

 Yes.
 All candidates for National Delegate must declare a single presidential preference (or uncommitted status).
 Presidential campaigns may use their right to refuse individual candidates.
 Delegates were allocated according to the results of the Presidential Primary held on March 3, 2020.
 Each DFL Congressional District (CD) Convention elects a pre-determined number of National Delegates.

 At-large delegates and alternates, as well as Pledged Party Leaders and Elected Officials (PLEOs) were elected at the DFL State Convention.
 The number of Delegates and other positions allotted to each presidential candidate is here:

 Who actually elects National Delegates?

-At each CD convention and the DFL State Convention, CD/State Delegates who share the same presidential preference elect candidates from their group to be National Delegates in Milwaukee: supporters of “Candidate A” will elect “Candidate A” National Delegates, supporters of “Candidate B” will elect “Candidate B” National Delegates, and so on.
+At each CD convention and the DFL State Convention, CD/State Delegates who share the same presidential preference elected candidates from their group to be National Delegates: supporters of “Candidate A” will elect “Candidate A” National Delegates, supporters of “Candidate B” elected “Candidate B” National Delegates, and so on.

 Who can run for National Delegate?